cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Two different types of encodings are possible: nonuniform encodings, whose output distribution of points is not uniformly random, and random oracle encodings, whose output distribution is indistinguishable from uniformly random points.
-Some protocols require a random oracle encoding for security, while others can be securely instantiated with a nonuniform encoding.
-When the required encoding is not clear, applications SHOULD use a random oracle.
+Some applications require a random oracle encoding for security, while others can be securely instantiated with a nonuniform encoding.
+When the required encoding is not clear, protocol designers SHOULD choose a random oracle.

 The construction described in {{roadmap}} {{BCIMRT10}} is indifferentiable from a random oracle {{MRH04}} when instantiated following the guidelines in this document.